- About Us

 11/24/22: Keep your pets safe from the cold!

 Annual Heartworm/Tick Disease & Fecal Screenings

-Heartworm disease (transmitted by mosquitoes) has always been a concern, but tick borne diseases, such as Lyme disease, are now making their way into Ohio.
-It is important that we test for these as well as Heartworm disease.
+Heartworm disease (transmitted by mosquitoes) has always been a concern, but tick borne diseases, such as Lyme disease, are now in Ohio.
+It is important that we test for these diseases as well as Heartworm disease.
 We can screen for Heartworm and tick borne diseases with one blood sample.

 Intestinal parasites are a common concern year-round.
 No matter how careful you are about where your pet goes outside, it is possible that your pet may accidentally pick up parasites from the environment.
 For instance, someone else may clean up after their pet, but there is enough non-visible stool left that has parasite eggs on it.
 Your dog may then step in this area, ingest the eggs while cleaning its foot, and become infected.
 This is why we should screen your pet's fecal sample yearly.